javierhndev/Voyager-Reference-Models/PyTorch/examples/port_mnist/README.md

 - Test function
 - "Main" function

-The first steps into porting to HPU is ton include the Intel HPU libraries
+The first steps into porting to HPU is to include the Intel HPU libraries
 ```python
 import habana_frameworks.torch.core as htcore
 ```